NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 ### Creating the cuOpt Server

 From your chosen cloud subdirectory, run `build-cuopt-server.sh`.
-You will be prompted for your NGC api-key.
-When it completes the script will print summary information that you can use to ssh to the server along with the cuOpt url(s).
+You will be prompted for your NGC API key.
+When it completes the script will print summary information that you can use to ssh to the server, along with the cuOpt url(s)

 ```bash
 $ ../build-cuopt-server.sh